 Thankfully, my meeting with Dan, the Senior Vice President, was later that week.
 After Colleen debriefed him on our conversation, including what she witnessed the past two years, Dan and I sat down to chat.

 I told Dan everything, from the beginning: It started out as poorly-managed job onboarding, then devolved into Greg using me as his secretary, and then my job description and title changed four months into my tenure.
-I also outlined some of Greg's inappropriate comments about me and many of our female colleagues.
+I outlined Greg's misogynistic managerial style and some of Greg's inappropriate comments about me and many of our female colleagues.

 He listened.
 He asked questions.
 He understood how frustrating the past couple years were for me.
 He said things would improve, and he would lead the charge to ensure that happened.
 He thanked me for having the courage to speak up.
 He would check-in regularly.